WycliffeAssociates/btt-recorder-docs/docs/appendices.rst

 English Appendices
 ======

-English Source Audio
+Download Source Audio
 -----

+You will need to have the source audio files on the tablet before creating a Translation Project.
+The files can be either shared by a team lead or downloaded from the Bible In Every Language Audio website.

+**NOTE** These files are for translation projects for the **Verse** Recording Mode.

-Go to this page (https://digitalstorage.sharefile.com/share/view/s34cb4b0a5be4ce3a/) for a list of links to download the English source audio files for BTT Recorder. **NOTE** These files are for translation projects for the **ULB by Verse**.
+Go to this web site: (https://audio.bibleineverylanguage.org/gl) for a list of languages with audio files to use in BTT Recorder.

-**How to download:**

-1. Go to the link above.
-2. Navigate to the desired book/chapter for the translation work.
+#.
+Click on the desired Source Language.
+#.
+Click on the BTT Recorder card.
+#.
+Scroll to the book you are translating.

+**NOTE** If the book is greyed out, then a source audio file is not available.

-3. Click on the desired file.
+4. Click on the desired book.
-4. Download the file to the tablet or computer (to transfer to the tablet later.)
+5. Choose to download a chapter or the entire book.

+**NOTE** For larger books you may want to download individual chapters.

+6. The file is now in the download folder on the tablet.

 Translator Handouts
 -----